 - A Résumé/CV

-- Additional optional essay(s) and addenda (if applicable)
+- Additional Optional Essay(s) and/or Addenda (if applicable)

 - Additional materials

-- The application: This is the basic application form; it is completed by you.
-It asks all the typical application questions: Biographical, academic, extracurricular, and conduct information.
+This is the basic application form.
+It asks biographical, academic, extracurricular, and conduct information.

-- The application essay: This is required by almost all grad schools.
-The topic will vary from school to school, but it usually deals with why you want to attend grad school, why you are focused on a particular program, and/or why you feel that a particular school/program will be a good fit for you.
-Sometimes, schools have specific topics outside of these they’d like you to address, and will list those in the application instructions.
-If a school wants to hear about a particular topic, make sure your essay addresses it.
+Almost all grad schools require an essay.
+The topic will vary from school to school, but it usually deals with several important questions.
+What is your motivation for attending grad school?
+What program are going to focus on?
+Why is this school/program a good fit for you?
+Sometimes, schools have specific topics they’d like you to address and will list those in the application instructions.
+If a school wants to hear about something specific, make sure your essay addresses it.

-- The letter(s) of recommendation: Most schools ask for multiple letters, although some may just want one (or none), and some may give you the option to submit as many as you want.
-You will request these from your professors or employers.
-These recommenders, after writing the letters, typically send them directly to the schools via paper mail, or upload them directly to the school’s application website.
-Usually, you cannot upload these on your own; make sure to carefully read the application instructions so that you know the protocol these letters must follow.
+Most schools ask for multiple letters.
+Some may just want one (or none) and some may give you the option to submit as many as you want.
+The best people to ask for these are your professors and/or employers.
+These recommenders, after writing the letters, typically mail or upload them directly to the school.
+You are typically not able to upload these on your own.
+Carefully read the application instructions so you know the proper protocol these letters must follow.

-- Transcript(s): You request these from all undergraduate and graduate institutions you have attended.
-The institution submits them directly to the grad school(s) to which you are applying.
-Although some schools will accept unofficial transcripts (for example, a transcript that you can print out yourself from your college or university’s website), most will also require that an official transcript be submitted before an official review of your application or offer of admission can occur.
+To get these, you must request them from all undergraduate and graduate institutions you’ve attended.
+Each institution submits them directly to the grad school(s) you apply to.
+Some schools may accept unofficial transcripts.
+An example of an unofficial transcript is one that you can print from a college/university website.
+However, most will also require an official transcript before they can official review your application or offer you admission.